 - Human weaknesses: Phishing emails, weak passwords, human errors and ignorance, and misconfigured tools still show up in root cause investigations for security breaches.
 It highlights that human interventions continue to be the weakest link and need to be effectively addressed.

 Zero Trust to the Rescue

 ZT builds on two main objectives – limit the surface exposure and increase defense depth.
 Here’s a look at ways to achieve these.

 Surface means applications that process transactions exposed as services on data-consuming resources.
 Since data is the ultimate guarded asset, it helps to take a data-centric approach on surface limitation.

 Empower data governance

-If the business aspires to be data-driven, it should take charge of data estate.
-Realize the importance of data stewards and begin with (sub) domain wise data dictionary (glossary), data lineage initiatives.
-Later, expand responsibilities to define security policies and audit data lifecycle policies across the IT landscape.
+If the business aspires to be data-driven, it should take charge of data estate, realize the importance of data stewards, and begin with (sub) domain-wise data dictionary (glossary) and data lineage initiatives.
+Later, responsibilities can be expanded to include security policies and audit data lifecycle policies across the IT landscape.
 Data stewards must play the role of a guide and auditor.

 IAM offers a good start